Chimrod/i3_workspaces/readme.md

 Keys defined in `global` section will apply on any workspace, and can be overriden in a dedicated workspace section.

-The key `on_init_swallow_class` tell i3 that the window with the given class shall be placed on the workspace.
+The key `on_init_swallow_class` tells i3 that the window with the given class shall be placed on the workspace.
+It create a container in the workspace, and i3 will not destroy it if you leave the workspace right after creating it : this prevent `on_init` event to be run a second time when the window is created.

 ## Compilation